afilipa1997/the-cat-app/README.md

 The Cats app is an iOS app that displays a list of cat breeds along with their images.
 Users can mark their favorite breeds.

+**Disclaimer:**
-**Disclaimer:** This app was done on a challenge context.
-And i took it as that.
-This was my first contact with SwiftUI and its architecture, and although there were some challanges requirements that were not addressed, and for that the challenge may not be accepted, i did a lot of research and learn a lot regarding this new way of building UI.
+This app was done in a challenge context, and **I took it as that**.
+This was my first contact with SwiftUI and its architecture, and although there were some challenge requirements that were not addressed, I did a lot of research and have learned a lot regarding this new way of building UI.

 ## Features
 - Display a list of cat breeds with images.